Actuarial-Control-Cycle-Part-A-2023-T1/team_absn/README.md

 # Case Story

-Storslysia has a diverse geography with various regions that are susceptible to a wide range of climate – related catastrophes and natural disasters.
+Storslysia has a diverse geography with various regions that are susceptible to a wide range of climate–related catastrophes and natural disasters.
 Climate change will cause the impacts of the disaster to increase overtime and poses the constant of displacement to the residents.
 To mitigate these risk and minimise financial losses due to mass displacement ASBN has been tasked to design a social insurance program for relocation.
 The proposed program is divided into two parts, one for